bvwaeyen/Hotspice/README.md

 ### CuPy

+*Note that CuPy will not function properly on systems without CUDA support.
+On such systems, Hotspice can still be used by only using the CPU as shown in [choosing between GPU or CPU](#choosing-between-gpu-or-cpu).*

 Hotspice relies on the `CuPy` library to provide GPU-accelerated array computing with CUDA for NVIDIA GPUs.
 When creating a conda environment as shown above, CuPy will be installed automatically.

-Note that CuPy will not function properly on systems without CUDA support.
-On such systems, Hotspice can still be used by using the CPU as shown in [choosing between GPU or CPU](#choosing-between-gpu-or-cpu).

 To [install CuPy](https://docs.cupy.dev/en/stable/install.html) separately, the easiest method is likely to use the following `conda` command, as this automatically installs the appropriate version of the CUDA toolkit: